 Any Applicant who has submitted an application and received notice that they were not selected for contract negotiation may request a debriefing.
+Due to the ongoing application acceptance established in this RFA, declined applications are not eligible for resubmission until after the debrief and if applicable, the protest period, is completed for all applicants for that review period.
 Disqualified Applicants will be informed of the reason for disqualification; this shall constitute a debriefing conference.